Skip to main content

 Employee Injury Frequency Rate

-We are committed to company-wide efforts for safety, the bedrock of our business, with aims to eradicate occupational accidents
+We are committed to company-wide efforts for safety, the bedrock of our business, with aims to eradicate occupational accidents.

 • JERA employees only